th1alexandre/UFMS_ProgWeb/README.md

 docker-compose down
 ```

-The data is kept in volumes and to clean the database is necessary to remove the `postgres-data` directory.
+The data is kept in volumes and to clean the database is necessary to remove the `postgres_data` directory.

 ```
-rm -Rf postgres-data
+rm -Rf postgres_data
 ```
 <br>